-The investment portfolio comprises investments in alternative investment funds covering a wide range of hedge fund strategies.
+The investment portfolio comprises investments in alternative investment funds.
 All of the Group's investments are unquoted.

-We focused on this area because of the significance of the hedge fund investments in the consolidated financial statements and determining the valuation methodology and the inputs require estimates and judgement to be applied by the investment manager and the board of directors.
+We focused on this area because the investments were the key driver of the overall operations of the Group during the period, and because determining the valuation methodology and the inputs requires estimates and judgement to be applied by the investment manager and the liquidators.